Kindyz/CBSI-debug/README.md

 ```
 conda activate CBSI_env
 ```
-Subsequently, download and install the required libraries by running
+Subsequently, download and install the required libraries by running:
 ```
 pip install torch==2.0.0+cu118 torchvision==0.15.1+cu118 -f https://download.pytorch.org/whl/torch_stable.html
 pip install -r requirements.txt
 ```
-# Prepare Dataset
+# Prepare the Dataset
-To simpify the dataloading for your own dataset, we provide a default dataset that simply requires the path to the folder with your NifTI images inside, i.e.
+To simplify the dataloading for your own dataset, we provide a default dataset that simply requires the path to the folder with your NifTI images inside, i.e.
 ```
 ./Glioma_DATA/RAW_DATA/Train         ./Glioma_DATA/RAW_DATA/Test/                        # Path to the folder that contains the images
 ├── ET-1 	# ET label             ├── PA_001                   # ID is not important and can be randomly generated to ensure anonymity